ZucchiniTang/Questions/README.md

 # Questions
-## This repository is used for recording questions that I met in my research work
+## This repository is used for recording questions that I met
 1. 2018 March 25th
    1. why the output image is different between these two code below: <br />
       1. code<br />